oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

-# Creating Sample Persistent Volume and Persistent Volume Claim
+# Create Sample Persistent Volume and Persistent Volume Claim

-This sample script demonstrates the creation of a Kubernetes persistent volume (PV) and persistent volume claim (PVC).
+The sample scripts demonstrate the creation of a Kubernetes persistent volume (PV) and persistent volume claim (PVC).
 The generated PV and PVC can then be used in a domain custom resource for the domain home or logs.

 ## Prerequisites

-The following pre-requisites must be handled prior to running this script:
+The following pre-requisites must be handled prior to running the create script:
-* The kubernetes namespace must already be created for the persistent volume claim unless the intention is to use the default namespace
+* The kubernetes namespace must already be created for the persistent volume claim unless the intention is to use the default namespace.
 * The host directory that will be used as the persistent volume must already exist and have the appropriate file permissions set.

-## Using the script to create the Kubernetes resources
+## Use the script to create the Kubernetes resources

 Run the create script, pointing it at an inputs file and output directory: